Harm Reduction in Amsterdam

 Eligibility

-Final year Nursing Students who have completed (or due to complete) NURX3003 Managing Complexity in Nursing are eligible to participate on this opportunity.
-There is a maximum of 20 places available, with a minimum of 15 participants required for this opportunity to take place.
+Final year nursing students from Adult, Mental Health, Learning Disabilities, Child and Fields of Practice are eligible to participate on this opportunity.
+There is a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 About